syslog-ng/syslog-ng.github.io/doc/_admin-guide/040_Quick-start_guide/003_Managing_and_checking_syslog-ng_OSE_service_on_Linux.md

 > destination;d_logserver;;a;processed;90
 > destination;d_null;;a;processed;0

-**NOTE:** If you find error messages in the internal logs, messages are not processed by {{ site.product.short_name }} or you encounter any issue, you have the following options:
+If you find error messages in the internal logs, messages are not processed by {{ site.product.short_name }} or you encounter any issue, you have the following options:
 {: .notice--primary}